 Areas I help with

 I specialise in working with people who’ve experienced challenging or traumatic events.
 Often our early experiences in families don’t set us up to navigate these difficulties, or they may have created unhelpful patterns.
-I’ve worked extensively with people who’ve experienced problematic family relationships, including neglect or abuse.
-I work with all difficulties related to pregnancy and fertility, as well as new parenthood.
-I can also support with related mental health difficulties, such as anxiety and depression, addiction problems and low self-confidence.

 By exploring painful experiences in a safe environment, they can start to feel less overwhelming.
 Making sense of your feelings often brings greater compassion and self-acceptance, enabling you to face life’s challenges with renewed confidence.